EddieJIV/osticket-prereqs/README.md

 <img src="https://github.com/user-attachments/assets/0c20084b-e599-4692-8930-76f79104062e" height="auto" width="auto" alt="Transfer prep"/>

 - Side-by-side your file exploer pages should look like this.
-- From here, we are going to left click and drag the folder named "upload" ino the wwwroot file
+- From here, we are going to left click and drag the folder named "upload" ino the wwwroot file.

 <img src="https://github.com/user-attachments/assets/339e4c70-72fd-4e13-8170-ad3c080d5e95" height="auto" width="auto" alt="upload transfer"/>

 - Now that the "upload" folder is moved to the wwwroot file we are going to right click and rename the folder to "osTicket"
-- ⚠️Please note that when you rename the upload foler in the wwwroot folder it MUST be named exactly osTicket⚠️
+#### ⚠️Please note that when you rename the upload foler in the wwwroot folder it MUST be named exactly osTicket⚠️

 <img src="https://github.com/user-attachments/assets/8fae250a-058e-4b0f-b042-9089464ab1c9" height="auto" width="auto" alt="Disk Sanitization Steps"/>